rabbiya987/HACKEMON-CTF-2025/Perspective Shift/Readme.md

 ### 🕵️‍♀️ The Twist?

-The original image was a **2K resolution JPEG**, but the **header was manipulated**, altering its resolution metadata and affecting how the image rendered.
+The original image was a **2K resolution JPG**, but the **header was manipulated**, altering its resolution metadata and affecting how the image rendered.

 ---